 From our review of the record, the only evidence that supports Cummins's statements about the dog that could not walk was her own testimony.
 Cummins stated that "when I was there, I saw [the dog] dragging herself.
 I did not see her run and jump."
 And she stated that Lollar's dogs all had long nails, which Cummins believes is cruel.
 Cummins asserts that one of her trial exhibits includes a photograph of the dog with long rear claws, that she never saw the dog stand, and that she only saw it drag itself.
 The exhibit she refers to contains 189 pictures, and she does not tell us to which picture she refers.
 We found ten pictures with dogs in them.
-We cannot tell from the pictures whether any of the dogs in the pictures show a dog having difficulty walking.
+We cannot tell from the pictures whether any of the dogs in the pictures have nails so long they would prevent a dog from standing.
+None of the pictures show a dog having difficulty walking.
 As far as the dog she alleged died from neglect, the only evidence that supports Cummins's statements is the testimony of Lollar and her veterinarian that the dog did have periodontitis.